alttch/eva3/doc/tutorial/tut_lm.rst

 There are more than 10 options to solve our problem, but we will choose the best one: delayed start.
 Moreover, we have a condition to run ventilation only in 5 minutes after the temperature becomes >=25.
 So, we will use this option.
-The other ones were reviewed just because this is a tutorial :)
+The other ones have been reviewed just because this is a tutorial.

 Create two :ref:`logic variables<lvar>`: